 Some of you have decided to fully reschedule your wedding and you feel good about that decision.
-You love the date you chose and you want to keep that even if it means waiting until 2021.
+You love the date you chose and you want to keep that even if it means waiting until 2021 or even 2022.
 We completely respect that and we’re not here to convince you otherwise!
 (And we’re so excited to see you on your new date!)

 We want to reassure those of you who are really struggling with a decision, and those of you who can’t bear the thought of pushing your wedding back a whole year.
 Some of our couples want to be married before they take other milestone steps, and the thought of pushing their life back a full year is difficult to grapple with.
 It’s hard to decide and we know that.
 We just want to say this – a small wedding is a truly phenomenal option, quarantine or not.
 From our experience, small weddings are an opportunity to create a deeply personal and connected experience for you and your guests.

 Our main takeaway is this: small weddings can help you bring parts of your vision to life you may not have thought possible with a larger wedding.
 They truly bring so many gifts.

 Here are five things we’ve loved about the intimate weddings we’ve seen:

 Less Guests, Extra Connection: A smaller guest list means you can spend more time with each person, and enjoy more quiet moments as a couple.
 You’ve heard the stories of couples who missed out on the cocktail party because they spent so long in the receiving line.
 Or the couple who barely got to eat their dinners because they were so busy talking to all their guests.
 In a small wedding, fewer guests mean you have more time to talk to people closest to you.